openvinotoolkit/openvino/tools/pot/README.md

 require a training dataset or a pipeline.
 To apply post-training algorithms from the POT, you need:
 * A floating-point precision model, FP32 or FP16, converted into the OpenVINO&trade; Intermediate Representation (IR) format and run on CPU with the OpenVINO&trade;.
-* A representative calibration dataset representing a use case scenario, for example, 300 images.
+* A representative calibration dataset representing a use case scenario, for example, 300 samples.

 Figure below shows the optimization workflow:
 ![](docs/images/workflow_simple.png)